OpenCollarTeam/opencollarteam.github.io/docs/Prefixes,-Chat-Commands-and-Other-Non-Menu-Functions.md

 Your default prefix is the first two letters of your user name.
 It can be changed by the collar owner only.
 Wearers who have set an owner cannot change the prefix unless OwnSelf is checked.

-To change the prefix, type:
+To change the prefix (owner access only), type:

 > [prefix] prefix [newprefix].